dart-lang/site-www/src/tools/dart-fix.md

 as individual preferences for these vary.

 You can sometimes increase the number of fixes that can be applied by enabling additional lints.
-It should be noted, however, that not all diagnostics have associated fixes.
+Note that not all diagnostics have associated fixes.

 ### Example